stakater/stakater-docs/docs/content/sre/cloud-provider/binero.md

 # Binero - OpenStack

-A Openstack account is needed to create and manage cluster on Binero Openstack.
+A OpenStack account is needed to create and manage cluster on Binero OpenStack.
 The following criteria must be met

 - An account on Binero.
-- A Stakater user (ask Stakater team for the email to use for this user) with admin priviliges.
+- A Stakater user (ask Stakater team for the email to use for this user) with admin privileges.
 - Resource limits must be applied on the account and the following resources must be allowed to be created; ask Binero support to increase the quotas as below

   | Type | Limit |